 The Idaho State Historical Society provides contextual policy assistance services to Idaho's Executive Branch officials.
-Policy briefing reports give a historical perspective to contemporary decision-making.
+Policy briefing reports give historical perspective to contemporary decision-making.
 The Idaho State Archives preserves and provides access to official records of Idaho Government and that of its governors, affording public transparency in government and understanding of policy priorities and decisions over time.

-AWARD RECOGNITION AND GRANT PROGRAMS CENTURY FARM AND RANCH PROGRAM
+AWARD RECOGNITION AND GRANT PROGRAMS

+CENTURY FARM AND RANCH PROGRAM
-A collaboration between the Idaho

-State Historical Society and the

-Department of Agriculture, the Idaho

-Century Farm and Ranch Program

-recognizes families who persevered

-through physical hardships, natural

-disasters, and economic hardship to

-settle this great state.
-The program has

-recognized over 450 farms and ranches

-owned and operated in Idaho by the same family for at least 100 years, provided that at least 40 acres of the original parcel of land have remained in agricultural use over time.
+A collaboration between the Idaho State Historical Society and the Department of Agriculture, the Idaho Century Farm and Ranch Program recognizes families who persevered through physical hardships, natural disasters, and economic hardship to settle this great state.
+The program has recognized over 450 farms and ranches owned and operated in Idaho by the same family for at least 100 years, provided that at least 40 acres of the original parcel of land has remained in agricultural over time.

 ESTO PERPETUA AWARDS

 A signature ISHS program since 1999, the Esto Perpetua Awards honor significant contributions to the preservation and promotion of Idaho history.
-Each year, the ISHS Board of Trustees selects organizations and individuals to recognize for professional accomplishment, public service, volunteerism, and philanthropy.
-Honorees exemplify excellence in preservation through innovation and demonstrated commitment to the education, protection, and interpretation of Idaho's cultural or natural assets and integration into community life.
+Each year organizations and individuals are recognized for professional accomplishment, public service, volunteerism, and philanthropy.
+Award winners exemplify excellence in preservation through innovation and demonstrated commitment to the education, protection, and interpretation of Idaho's cultural or natural assets and the integration of these assets into community life.

-SISTER ALFREDA AWARD
+SISTER ALFREDA

 The Sister Alfreda Elsensohn Award for Outstanding Service was initiated in 2008.
-It has been a joint award given annually by the Idaho Humanities Council and the ISHS to recognize outstanding service by an Idaho museum, historical society, or interpretive organization/association.
+It has been a joint award given annually by the Idaho Humanities

 GRANTS AND RE-GRANTING

 The Idaho State Historical Society invests in community development and preservation through local grant programs.
-The ISHS Board of Trustees oversees the Community Enhancement Grant (CEG) program.
-The State Historical Society also partners with the State Historical Records Advisory Board, the Governor's Lewis and Clark Trail Committee, and the National Park Service Certified Local Government Program on grants that support museums, archives, and historic preservation.
-ENVIRONMENTALLY-CONTROLLED PROTECTION OF STATE CULTURAL RESOURCES DOCUMENT AND ARTIFACT PRESERVATION
+The Board of Trustees oversees the Community Enhancement Grant (CEG) program.
+The State Historical Society also partners with the

+State Historical Records Advisory Board, the Governor's Lewis and Clark Trail Committee, and the National Park Service Certified Local Government Program on grants that support museums, archives, and historic preservation.

+ENVIRONMENTALLY-CONTROLLED PROTECTION OF STATE CULTURAL RESOURCES

+DOCUMENT AND ARTIFACT PRESERVATION

-The Idaho State Museum manages the State of Idaho's collections, including cataloging, photo documentation, preservation, managing private donations, and facilitating incoming and outgoing loans to organizations for exhibiting throughout the state.
+The Idaho State Museum manages the State of Idaho's collections.
+This includes cataloging, photo documentation, preservation, managing private donations, and incoming and outgoing loans to organizations throughout the state.

 The Idaho State Archives provides archival management for the State of Idaho's public records including photographs, manuscripts, maps, books, periodicals, and oral history interviews.
-Services include cataloging, digitization, preservation, and Inter-Library Loan services.
+Services include cataloging, digitization, preservation, and Inter-library Loan services.

 ARCHAEOLOGICAL ARTIFACT STEWARDSHIP

 The SHPO manages the State of Idaho's archaeological artifacts, including inventorying and cataloging, and providing fee-based curation and management services for artifacts collected from federal lands.
-The Repository holds over 93,000 historical artifacts from over 4,000 archaeological sites located in the ten-county area of southwest Idaho.
-The collections also include associated documents such as catalogs, field notes, photographic materials, analysis records, final reports, and maps; and archaeological site context materials such as faunal and plant remains and soil/sediment and charcoal samples.
-HISTORICAL ARCHIVAL MATERIALS
+The Repository holds over 93,000 historic artifacts from over 4,000 archaeological sites located in the ten-county area of southwest Idaho.
+The collections also include associated documents such as catalogs, field notes, photographic materials, analysis records, final reports, and maps; and archaeological site context materials such as faunal and plant remains, and soil/sediment and charcoal samples.